spsforks/QB64-Wiki/INSTR.md

 * The start% position is useful when making multiple searches in the same string.
 See the example below.
 * The searchString$ should be smaller or equal in [LEN](LEN) to the baseString$, or 0 is returned.
 * Non-zero position% return values can be used as a new start position by adding 1 to re-search the base string.
 See the example below.
 * In a loop, INSTR can search an entire file for occurences of certain words.
-See the [MID$ (statement)](MID$ (statement)) statement example.
+See the [MID$ (statement)](MID$-(statement)) statement example.

 ## QBasic/QuickBASIC

-* The start% position had to be at least 1 or greater when used or there will be an [ERROR Codes](ERROR Codes) error.
+* The start% position had to be at least 1 or greater when used or there will be an [ERROR Codes](ERROR-Codes) error.
 In **QB64**, a start% value of 0 or negative is interpreted as 1 and doesn't generate an error.

-## Example(s)

 ## Example(s)

 Reading more than one instance of a word in a string using the INSTR return value as the start value plus 1.

 ```vb